pavanepour-k/simple-summarize/README.md

 Important: The .env file should not be publicly accessible.
 Consider using key management systems (e.g., AWS Secrets Manager, Azure Key Vault) to securely manage sensitive data in production environments.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
-### Open Source Libraries and Licenses Used
+## Open Source Libraries and Licenses Used

-Celery: BSD-3-Clause License
+This project utilizes several open-source libraries that are licensed under various open-source licenses.
+Below is a list of the libraries used and their respective licenses:

+- **FastAPI**: MIT License
+  FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.

+- **Uvicorn**: MIT License
+  Uvicorn is a lightning-fast ASGI server implementation, using `uvloop` and `httptools`.

-FastAPI: MIT License
+- **Pydantic**: MIT License
+  Pydantic is used for data validation and settings management.
+It enforces type annotations at runtime.

-JWT: MIT License
+- **Pydantic-settings**: MIT License

-langdetect: Apache License 2.0
+  Pydantic Settings is used to load settings in a structured manner, managing application configurations from environment variables.

-Pydantic: MIT License
+- **python-dotenv**: MIT License
+  python-dotenv reads key-value pairs from a `.env` file and sets them as environment variables.

-Pydantic-settings: MIT License
+- **Redis**: MIT License
+  Redis is an in-memory data structure store, often used as a database, cache, and message broker.

-PyMuPDF: GNU Affero General Public License v3.0 (AGPL-3.0)
+- **PyMuPDF**: GNU Affero General Public License v3.0 (AGPL-3.0)

-python-docx: MIT License
+  PyMuPDF is a Python binding for MuPDF, a lightweight PDF, XPS, and eBook viewer.

-python-dotenv: MIT License
+- **python-docx**: MIT License
+  python-docx is used for creating, modifying, and extracting information from Word documents (.docx).

-Redis-py: MIT License
+- **python-jose**: MIT License
+  Python-JOSE is a library for creating and verifying JSON Web Tokens (JWT).

+- **Cryptography**: Apache License 2.0
+  The cryptography package is used to provide cryptographic recipes and primitives to Python developers.

-transformers: Apache License 2.0
+- **Requests**: Apache License 2.0

-Uvicorn: MIT License
+  Requests is a simple HTTP library for Python, designed to be user-friendly and to handle HTTP requests easily.

+- **fitz**: PyMuPDF License (part of PyMuPDF)
+  Fitz is part of the PyMuPDF library, which provides functions for parsing and extracting information from PDFs and other documents.

-Pytest: MIT License
+### License Compliance
+This project complies with the licenses of the libraries used, and the full text of the licenses for each of these libraries can be found in the respective library repositories or on their respective PyPI pages.